lemire/docker_dotnet/README.md

 # docker_dotnet

 Build and run .NET projects in a docker container.
-The provide script files will map the content of your disk so that the files you read from the container are the files on your disk, and the files you write get written to the disk.
+The provide script files will map the content of your disk so that the files you read from within the container are the files on your disk, and the files you write get written to the disk.
 The container itself is effectively immutable.

 Requirements: